ladinek82/OpenResxLocalization/README.md

 # OpenResxLocalization
 The code implements a localization in ASP.NET Core 3+ by non-compiled RESX file.

-## How to integrate the OpenResxLocalizer in your project
+## How to integrate the OpenResxLocalization in your project
 1. Download a content of folder src and include the files into your project (change namespace ...)

 2. Initialization in `Startup.cs` in methode `ConfigureServices`